sqroot-eu/sqroot.eu/_posts/2012/2012-04-08-two-magical-nights.markdown

 There were around twelve of us present - including the guys from the army and Tartu -, no one wanted to miss this opportunity.
 The atmosphere was high-energy, professional and benevolent, a somewhat different experience for me since all of us had had at least some contact with improv and knew what they were doing.
 In fact, Trent couldn't even finish the introduction of the first warm-up game, we had already mastered it and just went with it.

 We'd chosen to focus the workshop on the classic "<a href="http://en.wikipedia.org/wiki/Harold_(improvisation)">Harold</a>" long-form technique and as a side note, some singing.
 The first half of the workshop went into exploring scene building and character work, creating scenic environments and gathering ideas from the "idea hopper".
 I can only say that we improved our skills on initial location building, the rest you can see when you visit our semi-regular shows.
 The "classic" Harold incorporates some structure and we'd chosen to ignore it up until now... but now that department got some improvement.
 Even improvisers have brain-freezes sometimes.
-I wanted to say <a href="http://i.jaa.ee">I wrote an app for that</a>, but the topic seemed irrelevant at the time.
+I wanted to say [I wrote an app for that](https://github.com/anroots/inspire), but the topic seemed irrelevant at the time.

 Character-work was... interesting.
 It's always nice to see a scene where emotional depth is in involved.
 An exercise involving just that was practiced.
 Namely, what if, instead of 3 minutes, your scene would last half an hour... because that, apparently, is what they do with extreme skill in Chicago.
 So taking ones time was the goal.
 You have two characters on stage, each having a character "filter" and you have to interact, not bluntly, not fast, but by developing the relationship to its highest point, like they do in traditional theater.